• Skip to primary navigation

 Share on Facebook Share on Twitter Share by Email

-Made this recipe?Leave a rating at the bottom of this page!
-You could also post a picture on Instagram and tag @togethertoeat to share it with me.
-Or post to Facebook, Twitter or Pinterest.
+Made this recipe?Leave a rating & comment at the bottom of this page!
+If you’ve printed this recipe, scan the QR code below to get back to it quickly online.
+You could also post a picture on Instagram and tag @kidfriendlyfamilymeals to share it with me.

 More Side Dishes